-- · offers of securities addressed solely to qualified investors; - offers of securities addressed to fewer than 150 natural or legal persons other than qualified investors, per member state; - offers of securities addressed to investors who acquire securities for a total consideration of at least €100,000 per investor, for each separate offer; - offers of securities whose denomination per unit amounts to at least €100,000; and - offers of securities with a total consideration in all member states of the European Union of less than €100,000, which limit must be calculated over a period of 12 months.
+- offers of securities addressed solely to qualified investors; - offers of securities addressed to fewer than 150 natural or legal persons other than qualified investors, per member state; - offers of securities addressed to investors who acquire securities for a total consideration of at least €100,000 per investor, for each separate offer: - offers of securities whose denomination per unit amounts to at least €100,000; and - offers of securities with a total consideration in all member states of the European Union of less than €100,000, which limit must be calculated over a period of 12 months.

-Qualified investors are defined by article 2 of the Prospectus Law in a consistent manner with the definition of professional investors for purpose of the Directive 2004/39/EC (MiFID Directive).
-Qualified investors are those listed under category I of Annex II of the MiFID Directive, including those persons or entities who are deemed as professional investors on request, in compliance with Annex II of the MiFID Directive, or who are recognised as an eligible counterparty pursuant to article 24 of this directive, unless they have opted to be treated as non-professionals.
+Qualified investors are defined by article 2 of the Prospectus Law in a consistent manner with the definition of professional clients for purpose of the Directive 2014/65/EU (the MiFID II Directive).
+Qualified investors are the professional clients listed under category I of Annex II of the MiFID II Directive, including those persons or entities who may be treated as professional clients on request, in compliance with Annex II of the MiFID II Directive, or who are recognised as an eligible counterparty pursuant to article 30 of this directive, unless they have opted to be treated as non-professionals.